sigsum/sigsum/www.sigsum.org/content/services.md

 # Services

-This page lists services that the Sigsum project are hosting.
+This page lists services related to the Sigsum project.

 ## Log servers